judejinjin/mono-repo/docs/PERFORMANCE_OPTIMIZATION_GUIDE.md

 # Performance Optimization Implementation Guide

+> **📁 FILE LOCATION UPDATE**: All performance optimization files have been moved to `tests/performance_optimization/` directory.
+>
+> To run performance optimization scripts, navigate to: `cd tests/performance_optimization/`

 ## Overview
 This document provides comprehensive guidance for implementing, testing, and monitoring the performance optimization framework across the risk management infrastructure.